kingwingfly/telegram_sync_bot/README.md

 Modify `sync-bot.yaml` to fit your need.

 You can download and load `server.tar.gz` and `bot.tar.gz` from the release page first.
-Or command below will automatically build the image for you which cost a lot of time.
+Or command below will automatically build the images for you which cost a lot of time.
 ```sh
 podman kube play sync-bot.yaml
 ```